 Looking for a handy list to print for your fridge, download, or carry with you to the hospital?
 Download and print our free prebiotic food list pdf for an easy guide:

 Novel Ideas for Incorporating Prebiotics in Your Diet

 Now that you know the best prebiotic foods, you might be wondering how to incorporate them into your diet.
 We understand that many of these foods may seem foreign to you.
 To assist in the process of incorporating these foods into your diet, here are 10 ways to incorporate more prebiotics into your diet:

-- Mix prebiotic powder such as Prebiotin Fiber or Thorne Prebiotic Fiber Powder into a smoothie.
+- Mix prebiotic powder such as Prebiotin Fiber or Klaire Labs Biotagen into a smoothie.